-A multilingual website like any other requires a strong tagline and logo.
+Like any other website, a multilingual website requires a strong tagline and logo.
 They should be coherent and reflect your services.
 Also, your slogan should be referring to your services.
 It would be best if you adapted it linguistically and culturally.
 Don’t forget to consider your targeted region.

 In some cases, it would be justified to create a new brand name in other languages.
 Such that it has some meaning and fits your target region’s culture perfectly.
 Be careful with multilingual taglines and names.
 You’ve heard of transcreation services, haven’t you?

-You must know one of the Japanese automotive companies – Mitsubishi.
+And, you must know one of the Japanese automotive companies – Mitsubishi.
 They’ve been producing the Pajero model for years.
-The indisputable thing is that this car should never carry this model name on the Spanish speaking markets as some people may get indignant.
+The indisputable thing is that this car should never carry this model name on the Spanish-speaking markets as some people may get indignant.

 We don’t translate the original Copy as it is.
 Here’s why.